 The mind is the most dominant part of the soul.
 It is the seat of intellect, knowledge, reasoning, perception, judgement, emotions or feelings.

 After the fall, all men began to walk and operate “in the futility of their mind, having their understanding darkened, being alienated from the life of God, because of the ignorance that is in them, because of the blindness of their heart.”
 (Eph.
 4:17-18 NKJV).

 Without God’s life in the human spirit, the soul is thrown into total darkness; for God’s life is the light of men (1 John 1:4).

 The Lord Jesus said, “I have come as a light into the world, that whoever believes in Me should not abide in darkness.”
 (John 12:46 NKJV).

-It is only those who have received the Lord Jesus Christ as their Lord and Saviour who now have God’s life in their spirits and thus have God’s light in their souls.
+Those who have received the Lord Jesus Christ as their Lord and Saviour now have God’s life in their spirits and thus have God’s light in their souls.

-Apostle Paul points out this truth in 2 Corinthians 4:
+Apostle Paul points out this truth in his epistle to the Corinthians.

 3 But even if our gospel is veiled, it is veiled to those who are perishing,

 4 whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.
 (NKJV).